CameronFoxly/CameronFoxly/README.md

 <p align="center">
   <b> Hello! </b> <br> <br>
   I'm a staff designer for the Brand Studio at GitHub, specializing in animation and illustration.
-Generally, I make Octocats do things.
-Things like this: <br><br>
+Generally, I make Octocats do things.  <br> Things like this: <br><br>
   <img src="https://user-images.githubusercontent.com/19292210/88347096-c067a980-ccfe-11ea-8a06-bdaf552fee06.gif"></img>
   <br>
   <br>